glebm/DOMBrew/README.md

 # DOMBrew

 You probably should be using client-side templating instead of building DOM directly.
-Still, if you have to, here is DOMBrew, a tiny dom builder:
+If not, here is DOMBrew, a tiny dom builder:

 *[CoffeeScript](http://jashkenas.github.com/coffee-script/) below*